kixelated/web-transport-rs/web-transport/README.md

 It shortly became impossible when trying to add WASM support because of `!Send`.

 So this crate switches the implementation based on the underlying platform.
 As an added benefit, you no longer need to litter your code with generics.
-I got pretty fed up constantly writing `moq_transport<S: web_transport_generic::Session>`.